cristoper/feedmixer/README.rst

 Changelog
 ~~~~~~~~~

+- v2.2.0_ Fix handling of RSS feeds with missing pubDates so that they sort to the bottom instead of throwing an exception during sorting
 - v2.1.0_ Fix handling of RSS enclosures and Atom links so that they are included in output (important if you're trying to aggregate podcasts or similar)
 - v2.0.0_ The JSON output now conforms to `JSON Feed version 1`_.
 This breaks any client which depends on the previous ad-hoc JSON format.
 That legacy format will continue to be maintained in the `v1 branch`_, so any clients which don't want to update to the JSON Feed format should depend on that branch.